verdaux/BookNotes/Phrases/Insults.md

 - [ ] I'm sure you belive that's true
 - [ ] Bless your heart
 - [ ] Everyone who fails as a (role: father/ engineer) says that to me
-- [ ] Anybody who think this is missing a big idea
+- [ ] Anybody who thinks this is missing a big idea
+- [ ] I've never known a man so unaffected by constant failure